brc-dd/animated-tailwindcss/README.md

 ## Getting Started

-After proper config, you can use the classes of Animate.css just like you use that of Tailwind CSS.
+After proper config, you can use the classes of Animate.css the same way as you use those of Tailwind CSS.

 Note that you will need to reference the classes as `.animate-...` instead of `.animate__...`